Juanpe/JPPopSequenceAnimation/README.md

 ## Parameters

-You can easily set the number of repetitions of sequence and set begin index:
+You can easily set the number of repetitions of sequence and set start index:

 ```objective-c
 @property (nonatomic) NSInteger beginIndex;